The video above features just about every version of the game you care to mention - plenty to keep you amused for a

 but didn't go down as well as it proved to be rather too difficult to play - at least, it was on my Atari 800XL.

-I remember playing this in 1984 on my Atari 800XL with a school friend (it was my final year in school) and he was absolutely gobsmacked by the graphics, more particularly so because he owned a ZX Spectrum.
+I remember playing this version in 1984 on my 800XL with a school friend (it was my final year in school) and he was absolutely gobsmacked by the graphics, more particularly so because he owned a ZX Spectrum.
 The Speccy version was, unfortunately, not very well executed and probably one of the worst of all the versions available.

 I really enjoyed playing Zaxxon, but as I mentioned above, I was terrible at judging the height of the spacecraft.
 However, with a lot of practice I found myself completing the levels more easily.
 The sign of a good game is one you keep going back to (despite your frustrations!), and as 80s computer games go, Zaxxon was certainly one of the best of the decade.

-Graphically, this version appears to be more appealing than the Atari XL/XE version, although the Atari version is definitely quicker due to its slightly faster CPU.
-Of course, I'm at risk here of reigniting the old rivalry between the two machine's users!
+Graphically, the C64 version appears to be more appealing than the Atari XL/XE version, although the Atari version is definitely quicker due to its slightly faster CPU.
+Of course, I'm at risk here of reigniting the old rivalry between the two machine's users, but that's my take on it.